 - The cost of advertising can be high, and you don’t want to waste your money on a creative that won’t attract engagement.
 Ad testing is an inexpensive and efficient way to find out if you should invest in a particular creative or a concept, or whether you still need to tweak it to have more of an impact.

 - If you have tailored your creative to a specific audience, the ad testing then allows you to analyse feedback from your desirable segments and test your creatives or concepts against them specifically.

 - The number of advertising channels and platforms are growing fast, and you really need to understand how to optimise your creative based on the audience requirements for each channel.

 At the end of the day, there are loads of best practice guides available for each type of creative.
 However, to really see how well your creative works across each channel and for your specific audience, you should pre-test your creative concepts.
-This is where market research comes in to help.
+This is where a market research agency, such as Clusters, can help.

 How does pre-testing work?

 To find out how people feel about your creatives or creative concepts, you need to look at a combination of advertising appeal and memory.
 Both of these metrics need to work together.
 You don’t want to end up with something that generates short term interest, but isn’t memorable, or a campaign that is memorable, but generates negative comments or misunderstandings.

 Let’s look at these two pre-test metrics in more detail.

 - Enjoyment and understanding.
 Does the creative spark joy from your audience?
 Do they understand the message?

 - Relevance.
 Can your audience relate to the messages in your ad?